Glossary

 What is a 1031 exchange?

-A 1031 exchange is a transaction in which eligible property is exchanged for property of like-kind and gain or loss is deferred for federal income tax purposes.
+A 1031 exchange, named after Section 1031 of the U.S. Internal Revenue Code, is a transaction in which eligible real property is exchanged for property of “like-kind” and gain or loss is deferred for federal income tax purposes.
 Normally, when a taxpayer sells property, gain or loss on the sale is recognized in the tax year in which the sale occurs.
 But in a like-kind exchange, gain or loss on the sale of relinquished property is deferred until the replacement property is sold.
-A transaction qualifies as a 1031 exchange if it’s an exchange of eligible like-kind properties.
-Since the Tax Cuts and Jobs Act (TCJA), only real property qualifies for a 1031 exchange.

 What type of real property qualifies for a 1031 exchange?

-• The 1031 exchange property must be held either for productive use in a trade or business or for investment.
+- The 1031 exchange property must be held either for productive use in a trade or business or for investment.

 The 1031 exchange regulations provide additional definitions and examples of qualifying real property.

-• Property such as inventory, which is held primarily for sale.
-The taxpayer’s primary residence and other property held for personal use is not eligible for a 1031 exchange.
+- Property that serves as a taxpayer’s primary residence and other property held for personal use

-• Stock, bonds, notes, other securities or evidence of indebtedness or interest.
+- Stock, bonds, notes, other securities, or evidence of indebtedness or interest

-• Certificates of trust, certificates of beneficial interests, and choses in action.
+- Certificates of trust, certificates of beneficial interests, and choses in action.

 Do intangible interests qualify for a 1031 exchange?

-• an option to acquire real property
+- Option to acquire real property

-• stock in a cooperative housing corporation
+- Stock in a cooperative housing corporation

-• certain shares in a mutual ditch, reservoir, or irrigation company
+- Shares in a mutual ditch, reservoir, or irrigation company

 When is property “like-kind”?